 Neil Ross was a weekly contributor to Dundalk FM.
 He presented the evening show and specialised in music from the 1980’s.
 Neil was a true Dundalk FC follower and interviewed many Dundalk FC managers and players for his sports show The Lilywhites.
 He gave phone updates from away matches.
 Neil is missed by all who had the pleasure of being in his company and we remember his enthusiasm for soccer, music and his love of broadcasting.

 Noel Sharkey presented a 17- part documentary called ‘My Back Pages’ chronicling the Life and Music of Bob Dylan and recently completed an in depth series on The Eagles.

 Eddie Sherry (RIP) is remembered as always ready to have a chat and a joke with his colleagues.
 Eddie presented a programme called Friends and Neighbours which had a loyal following among the senior citizens many of which knew him personally as he was a weekly visitor to the wards of St Oliver’s Nursing home on the Dublin Road.

 John Sisk is a lecturer in Entrepreneurship at the DkIT.
 He is interested in current affairs and in the effect that community radio has in promoting well being of local townspeople.

 Sandy Sneddon was instrumental in bringing the Dundalk Rehab Care trainees into the station to talk about their drama productions.
 Now we have three regular Rehab Care broadcasters.
 Sandy also contributed as narrator for the radio documentary From Alloway to Knockbridge.

 Valentino Tendai presented The Avenue on Monday and Friday evenings.

 Fiona Thompson is a local film maker.
 Fiona has recorded events and produced Cross Border Community DVD projects for the station.

-Carole Wallace is interested in singing jingles and stations ID’s and presenting her own specialist music show.
+Carole Wallace (RIP) was interested in singing jingles and stations ID’s and presenting her own specialist music show.